gravitational/teleport/docs/4.0/aws_oss_guide.md

 To upgrade to a newer version of Teleport:

-- Back up `/etc/teleport.yaml` and the contents of `/var/lib/teleport`
+- Back up `/etc/teleport.yaml`, `/etc/teleport.d/` and the contents of `/var/lib/teleport`
 - Launch a new instance with the correct AMI for a newer version of Teleport
-- Copy `/etc/teleport.yaml` and `/var/lib/teleport` to the new instance, overwriting anything that already exists
+- Copy `/etc/teleport.yaml`, `/etc/teleport.d/` and `/var/lib/teleport` to the new instance, overwriting anything that already exists
+- Copy  and its contents should also be backed up and copied over to the new instance.
 - Either restart the instance, or log in via SSH and run `sudo systemctl restart teleport.service`

 # Running Teleport Enterprise on AWS